cschuber/xlockmore/win32/readme.txt

   this due to differences between X11 and Win32), and of course all the X11 functions and structures.
 But the rest is xlockmore 4.07 code.
-At some point I will see if David will integrate the Win32 source code into the official distrubution.
+At some point I will see if David will integrate the Win32 source code into the official distribution.

 .
 As a result a lot more modes are now added.
 These are:
   Braid, Clock, Daisy, Drift, Flame, Galaxy, Geometry, Grav, Helix,